AI Architecture User Guide

 • Periodic modes (Monitor Only, Filter Signals, Autonomous) check on each new bar whether a refresh is needed.
 A refresh is triggered when the previous assessment has expired (its valid_minutes window has elapsed), the configured refresh interval has passed, and any AI trigger script permits it.

-• Gated Trading mode calls the AI on-demand when your entry scripts generate a trade signal.
+• GatedTrading mode calls the AI on-demand when your entry scripts generate a trade signal.
 The signal parameters (direction, entry price, stop loss, take profit, volume, risk/reward ratio) are cached and sent to the AI for evaluation.
 When management permissions are enabled, the AI also receives position and order data so it can issue management instructions alongside the gate evaluation.

-• Open positions in any mode with position management capability (Autonomous, or Gated Trading with management permissions) bypass the validity window check — if you have active trades and the refresh interval has elapsed, a new request is sent regardless of whether the previous assessment is still technically valid.
+• Open positions in any mode with position management capability (Autonomous, or GatedTrading with management permissions) bypass the validity window and trading hours checks — if you have active trades and the refresh interval has elapsed, a new request is sent regardless of whether the previous assessment is still technically valid or whether the current time falls outside your configured Trading Hours.
 This ensures the AI can react to changing conditions around your positions.
+When no positions are open, AI requests respect your Trading Hours settings and are suppressed outside the configured window.
+Note: when the market itself is closed (e.g. weekends), no AI requests are sent regardless of position state — this is expected since no price movement or execution can occur until the market reopens, at which point the AI resumes automatically on the first new bar.

 2. Prompt Construction

-The AiPromptBuilder assembles two prompt components:
+The prompt builder assembles two prompt components:

-System Prompt — Defines the AI’s role and behavioural rules.
-This varies by mode: a “technical market analyst” for advisory modes, a “trading signal gatekeeper” for Gated Trading mode, and an analyst with “full autonomy to manage trades” for Autonomous mode.
-Your Strategy Instructions are injected here under a dedicated “Trading Strategy” section.
+System Prompt — Defines the AI's role and behavioural rules.
+This varies by mode: a "technical market analyst" for advisory modes, a "trading signal gatekeeper" for GatedTrading mode, and an analyst with "full autonomy to manage trades" for Autonomous mode.
+Your Strategy Instructions are injected here under a dedicated "Trading Strategy" section.
 The Trading Style (Conservative, Moderate, Aggressive) is embedded as explicit behavioural guidance.

-In Gated Trading mode with management permissions, the system prompt additionally includes a “Position Management” section instructing the AI that it may close, modify SL, or modify TP for existing positions, and that when no pending signal is present it should focus on position management only.
+In GatedTrading mode with management permissions, the system prompt additionally includes a "Position Management" section instructing the AI that it may close, modify SL, or modify TP for existing positions, and that when no pending signal is present it should focus on position management only.

 3. API Request

 The assembled prompt is sent to your configured AI provider(s) via the NTL API.
-The NTL API acts as a unified interface supporting multiple AI providers simultaneously.

 Single-Provider Mode — When you configure a single provider in your Providers Config String, requests are sent directly to that provider.
 This is the simplest configuration and suitable for most use cases.

 Provider Aliases — Each provider configuration supports an alias field, enabling per-market provider routing.
 For example, you might configure provider=OpenAI,alias=EURUSD,model=gpt-4o,temperature=0.3 alongside provider=Anthropic,alias=GBPUSD,model=claude-sonnet-4-20250514,temperature=0.3.
-The EA’s SetActiveProvider() method selects the appropriate configuration for each market based on its alias.
+The EA selects the appropriate configuration for each market based on its alias.
 This lets you use different models, temperatures, or even different providers for different instruments — perhaps a more conservative model for volatile pairs and a more creative one for trending markets.

 The Providers Config String specifies the provider, model, temperature, and optional alias as comma-separated key-value pairs.
 Multiple providers are separated by semicolons.